Charles XI of Sweden: Scanian War

 The situation in Europe was shaky during this time and Sweden was going through financial problems.
 Charles XI's guardians decided to negotiate an alliance with France in 1671.
 This would ensure that Sweden would not be isolated if there was a war, and that the national finances would improve thanks to French subsidies.
 France directed its aggression against the Dutch in 1672, and by the spring of 1674, Sweden was forced to take part by directing forces towards Brandenburg, under the lead of Karl Gustav Wrangel.

 Denmark was an ally of the Habsburg Holy Roman Empire, and it was evident that Sweden was on the verge of yet another war with that country.
-A remedy was attempted by chancellor Nils Brahe, who traveled to Copenhagen in the spring of 1675 to try to get the Danish princess Ulrika Eleonora of Denmark engaged to the Swedish king.
+A remedy was attempted by chancellor Per Brahe, who traveled to Copenhagen in the spring of 1675 to try to get the Danish princess Ulrika Eleonora of Denmark engaged to the Swedish king.
 In mid-June 1675, the engagement was officially proclaimed.
-However, when news arrived of the Swedish defeat at the Battle of Fehrbellin, Danish king Christian V declared war on Sweden that September.
+However, when news arrived of the Swedish defeat at the Battle of Fehrbellin, King Christian V of Denmark declared war on Sweden that September.

 The Swedish Privy Council continued its internal feuds, and the king was forced to rule without them.

 The 20-year-old king was inexperienced and considered ill-served amidst what has been called the anarchy in the nation.
 He dedicated autumn in his newly formed camp in Scania to arm the Swedish nation for battle in the Scanian War.
-The Swedish soldiers in Scania were outnumbered and outequipped by the Danes.
+The Swedish soldiers in Scania were outnumbered and out-equipped by the Danes.
 In May 1676, they invaded Scania, taking Landskrona and Helsingborg, then proceeding through Bohuslän towards Halmstad.
 The King had to grow up quickly.
 He suddenly found himself alone and under great pressure.